Antero Resources Corporation (AR) Just Got Our Attention

 Northland Capital, on the other hand, stated in their research note that they expect to see AR reach a price target of $6.90.
 The rating they have provided for AR stocks is “Outperform” according to the report published on September 24th, 2020.

-During the last 5 trading sessions, AR rose by +1.64%, which changed the moving average for the period of 200-days by +56.96% in comparison to the 20-day moving average, which settled at $3.45.
-In addition, Antero Resources Corporation saw 30.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AR fell by -10.92%, which changed the moving average for the period of 200-days by +41.34% in comparison to the 20-day moving average, which settled at $3.57.
+In addition, Antero Resources Corporation saw 25.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading